How a T-shirt Should Fit: The Ultimate Guide To Choosing the Right Style and Size

 Tubular tees are made with a tube of fabric that becomes the torso of the shirt, with the neck and arms sewn in.
 This style tends to be cheaper than side-seamed because there is less sewing involved and it’s easier to produce.
 The trade-off is a generic, inferior fit– because the human body is not shaped like a tube.
 At least I don’t know anyone shaped like a tube.

 Another big issue besides fit is something called “torquing” which is the garment starting to twist, particularly after washing.
-Because it doesn’t have the side seams to support the structure of the garment, it can make any custom print look like misplaced and have you walking around with a lop-sided look.
+Because it doesn’t have the side seams to support the structure of the garment, it can make any custom print look misplaced and have you walking around with a lop-sided look.
 It doesn’t always happen, but when it does, it’s not the best look.

-One benefit of no seams (other than cheaper price point) is you can use the side as a print area since there is no seam there.
+One benefit of no seams (other than the cheaper price point) is you can use the side as a print area since there is no seam there.
 Side seams make side prints almost impossible because of the ink deposit that happens at the seam.
 Also not a good look.
 So if you’re looking for a unique print location on the side of your tee, there’s only one way to go: totally tubular.

 What is a side-seamed T-shirt?